Eimg851/WebAppDevelopment_Project2/ReadMe.txt

 Web Application that uses weather data from OpenWeatherMaps in JSON format to display current and forecasted weather.
 Options to view pressure, humidity and wind details.
+HTML, CSS and Javascript used alongside JSON.

 Have named my html page 'forecast.html'.